IAEA-NDS/gmapy/README.md

 ### Launching the Python version

 The following steps are necessary to run the Python version.
-We recommend to use a package manager, such as `Anaconda`.
+We recommend to use a package manager, such as `Anaconda`, and to work in a new environment (e.g., `conda create -n gmap` and then `conda activate gmap`).

-1. Make sure that Python 3 is installed and don't use a version later than 3.8.

-2. Install the `goto-statement` and `fortranformat` package.
+1. Install the `fortranformat` and the `numpy` package.
 ```
-  pip install goto-statement
+  pip install numpy
   pip install fortranformat
 ```

-3. Compile the `LINPACK` module to be accessible by Python
+2. Compile the `LINPACK` module to be accessible by Python
 ```
  cd source
  f2py -c linpack_slim.pyf linpack_slim.f
 ```
-4. Point the `PYTHONPATH` to the directory of `GMAP.py`
+3. Point the `PYTHONPATH` to the directory of `GMAP.py`
 ```
  PYTHONPATH="<path-to-GMAP.py>"
 ```
-5. Create a directory, create an input file inside named `data.gma` (e.g., take it from `tests/test_001/input`), change into that directory and launch GMAP:
+4. Create a directory, create an input file inside named `data.gma` (e.g., take it from `tests/test_001/input`), change into that directory and launch GMAP:
 ```